nextstrain/ncov/narratives/ncov_sit-rep_pl_2020-03-27.md

 # [Nowe sekwencje z Islandii](https://nextstrain.org/ncov/2020-03-27?c=division_exposure&d=tree,map&f_country=Iceland&legend=open)
 Otrzymaliśmy wiele nowych sekwencji z Islandii.
 Po pokolorowaniu próbek według historii podróży (jeśli taka jest znana), widzimy, że wiele przypadków pochodzi od osób niedawno podróżujących.
-Obecnie pracujemy nad analizą tych nowych danych i mamy zamiar przedstawić wyniki w raporcie w przyszłym tygodniu.
+Obecnie pracujemy nad analizą tych nowych danych; wyniki przedstawimy w raporcie w przyszłym tygodniu.
 <!--We received many new sequences from Iceland.
 Coloring by the exposure history of each case (when known), we see that many of these cases are from recent travelers.
 We're working hard to analyze all of this new data, and will report our findings next week.-->